 My Daughter Is Taller Than Me

 My parents aren’t very tall and neither are my sisters.
 So it’s never been an issue.
-And it’s not like heels can’t add those extra few inches when I feel I need them!

-When Shalini was born, everyone who visited her in the hospital said she would be tall.
+And it’s not like heels can’t add those extra few inches when I feel I need them!Everyone who visited Shalini in the hospital, when she was born, said she would be tall.
 Her feet were pushing so hard against her newborn sleepsuit, begging for escape.

 Sukh went out straight away to buy a bigger size – and there went all our meticulous planning and shopping!
 We never used those sleepsuits again.

 The new suits were very roomy and her body swam in them but at least her feet weren’t complaining.
 I loved just pulling her feet out and stroking them.
 They were so slim, with slender long toes.
 I will never forget Sukh proudly telling me over and over again that she had his feet.

 As she grew, I had to get accustomed to never being able to buy clothes from her age range.
 I would always have to buy a size or two up.
 When she was gifted clothes, I would either have to return or exchange them.

 Shalini was the tallest girl in her class at playgroup and the pattern continued throughout school.

 All her life, people have always asked how old she is.
 When I tell them her age, they look genuinely shocked and comment along the lines of ‘she’s so tall’ and ‘what are you feeding her?’

 Now don’t misunderstand me.
 She is not a giant.
 She’s just always had a couple of inches on any of her classmates or cousins.
 It’s been great in some ways – but frustrating in others.